 Did you know that half of those living on the road lack emergency supplies in the event of a disaster?
 Having an RV Emergency Go Bag or bug out bag, is as important as having a water hose in your motorhome or camper.
 You’ll need it should you need to evacuate due to weather, area gas leak, fire, flooding or other unforeseen emergency event.

 RVing is fun and adventurous!
 Getting to experience the thrill of driving down the road in your motorhome or with your camper is exhilarating.
-But what if you have a breakdown or an accident?
-Do you have the right safety gear and accessories for a roadside emergency?
-Check out our comprehensive guide of RV safety gear and accessories that will keep you safer on the road; regardless if you’re in a big rig motorhome, hauling a trailer or enjoying the van life.
+But what if your RV has a breakdown or an accident?
+Do you have the right roadside safety gear?
+This comprehensive guide will keep you safer on the road; regardless if you’re in a big rig motorhome, hauling a trailer or enjoying the van life.

 What started out to be a beautiful, relaxing Sunday of sightseeing and shopping Bandera, Texas ended up, as RVers, being a teaching moment.